oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 </form>
 ```

-It looks like there’s a form, but where do we get data from?
-More importantly, where do we submit data from our form back into Okta’s backend?
+It looks like there's a form, but where do we get data from?
+More importantly, where do we submit data from our form back into Okta's backend?
 The answer is a js file!

 Go to javascript/packs and create a new file called **account_js.js**.
 Make sure it is named properly because we reference it in our account.html.erb.
 In that file copy and paste this code: